pbassham/monarch-money-api/README.md

 ## Credits

-This API is based on a lot of [Monarch Money](https://github.com/hammem/monarchmoney) to reverse engineer the Monarch Money API.
+This API is based on a lot of [Monarch Money](https://github.com/hammem/monarchmoney), a python library to access Monarch data.

-## License